Wall Street ends volatile week sharply higher

 “Inflation continues to be the biggest concern,” Carlson added.
 “And when interest rates didn’t go to new highs the bulls take over and investors are willing to step in and buy some of the stocks that had been beaten up this week.”

-All 11 major S&P sectors ended the session green, with energy (.SPNY), boosted by rebounding crudes prices , enjoying the largest percentage gain, rising 3.2%.
+All 11 major S&P sectors ended the session green, with energy, boosted by rebounding crudes prices, enjoying the largest percentage gain, rising 3.2%.
+[O/R]

-Chips gave a lift to the technology sector (.SPLRCT), extending gains in the wake of a Reuters report that lawmakers in Washington are close to unveiling a $52 billion dollar proposal to aid U.S. microchip production. read more
+Chips gave a lift to the technology sector , extending gains in the wake of a Reuters report that lawmakers in Washington are close to unveiling a $52 billion dollar proposal to aid U.S. microchip production.

 First-quarter earnings season is nearing its final curtain, with 457 constituents of the S&P 500 having posted results.
 Of those, 87% have beaten consensus estimates, according to Refinitiv IBES.